bmcilw1/scriptures-church-of-jesus-christ-of-latter-day-saints/README.md

 - See [here](https://www.youtube.com/watch?v=QgbLb6QCK88) for an introduction to the Obsidian app.
 - See [here](https://www.youtube.com/watch?v=vxc6YbmpMNQ) for an in-depth look into how one student of scripture set up his bible study in Obsidian.

+## Getting started

+1. Download this repo either using Git or as a zip
+2. Open your Obsidian vault
+3. Copy the scriptures into your vault
+4. Start linking!

 ## Linking Chapters

 Each chapter has a header with Obsidian-style links to the next and previous ones